jtrobec/mids-w241-fa2020-fp/README.md

 ## Conclusions <a name='conclusions' />

-For charts of our analyzed data, please see our [final presentation](media/final_presentation/Presentation.pdf).
+For charts of our analyzed data and accompanying images, please see our [final presentation](media/final_presentation/Final Presentation.pdf).

 * A single value response may not be able to capture the treatment effect that you wish to capture.
 * Rather than using a scalar value, using a vector or hyperplane can a solution.